When family life starts to feel unmanageable, it’s not because you’re failing

 Why coaching intensives work

-Some families who reach out are already engaged in thoughtful care, in therapy, working with schools, or receiving other supports.
-Others are coming to this work fresh, without any prior services in place.
+Some families who reach out are already engaged in thoughtful care, whether through therapy, school supports, or other services.
+Others are coming to this work without prior services in place.

-What they share is that something isn't shifting in real time.
-When stress rises, familiar patterns take over despite everyone's best intentions.
+What they share is that something isn’t shifting in real time.
+When stress rises, familiar reactions take over despite everyone’s best intentions.

 What’s different about how we work together